-In France in the mid-19th century, due to the technology of aluminum smelting was very backward, the ministers of the princes could only use silver tableware at the banquet, and only Napoleon II used the aluminum bowl.
+In the mid-19th century, due to the very backward technology of aluminum smelting in France, the ministers of the princes could only use silver tableware at banquets, and only Napoleon II used an aluminum bowl.

 Let’s take a look at the surface finishing process of aluminum and aluminum alloys in our daily products.

 Metal wire drawing is a manufacturing process in which sandpaper is used to repeatedly scrape the surface of the material to produce a series of fine lines.

-Drawing can be divided into straight drawing, chaotic drawing, swirl drawing, thread drawing.
+Drawing can be divided into straight drawing, random drawing, swirl drawing, and thread drawing.

-The metal wire drawing process can clearly show each of the fine silk marks, which makes a fine silky luster in the matte finish.
-And the product combines style and technology.
+The metal wire drawing process can create fine lines on the surface of the material, producing a silky and matte finish.
+The resulting product combines both style and technology.

-The diamond carving knife is reinforced on the spindle of the high-speed rotating engraving machine (typically 20,000 rpm) to cut the parts with a carving machine, and a local highlight area is generated on the surface of the product.
+The diamond carving knife is mounted on the spindle of a high-speed engraving machine (typically 20,000 rpm) to carve parts, generating a highlighted area on the surface of the product.

-The brightness of the cut highlight is affected by the speed of the milling drill bit.
-The faster the bit speed is, the brighter the cut light is.
-On the contrary, the slower the bit speed is, the darker the cut light is and it is easy to produce knife grain.
+The brightness of the highlighted area is affected by the speed of the milling bit.
+The faster the speed, the brighter the light, while the slower the speed, the darker the light and it is easy to produce knife marks.

-High-gloss high-light cutting is especially used in mobile phones, such as iphone5.
-In recent years, some high-end TV metal frames have adopted high-gloss milling technology, combined with anodizing and wire drawing technology, making the TV as a whole full of fashion sense and technology sharpness.
+High-gloss high-light cutting is especially used in mobile phones, such as the iPhone 5.
+In recent years, some high-end TV metal frames have adopted high-gloss milling technology, combined with anodizing and wire drawing technology, making the TV appear fashionable and technologically advanced.

-Two-color anodization refers to anodization on a product and imparting a different color to a particular area.
+Two-color anodization refers to the process of anodizing a product and imparting a different color to a particular area.